Super Bowl V

 Super Bowl V was an American football game played between the American Football Conference (AFC) champion Baltimore Colts and the National Football Conference (NFC) champion Dallas Cowboys to determine the National Football League (NFL) champion for the 1970 season.
 It was the fifth edition of the Super Bowl and the first modern-era NFL championship game.
 The Colts defeated the Cowboys by the score of 16–13 on a field goal with 5 seconds left in the game.
-The game was played on January 17, 1971, at the Orange Bowl in Miami, Florida, the first Super Bowl game played on artificial turf, on first-generation Poly-Turf.
+The game was played on January 17, 1971, at the Orange Bowl in Miami, Florida, and was the first Super Bowl game played on artificial turf; specifically, the game was played on a Poly-Turf surface.

 The game was the first Super Bowl played after the completion of the AFL–NFL merger.
 Beginning with this game and continuing to the present day, the Super Bowl has served as the NFL's championship game, with the winner of the AFC Championship Game and the winner of the NFC Championship Game facing off in the culmination of the NFL playoffs.
 As per the merger agreement, all 26 AFL and NFL teams were divided into two conferences with 13 teams in each.
 Along with the Colts, the Cleveland Browns and Pittsburgh Steelers agreed to join the ten AFL teams to form the AFC; the remaining 13 NFL teams formed the NFC.
 This explains why the Colts represented the NFL in Super Bowl III, but the AFC for Super Bowl V. Baltimore advanced to Super Bowl V after posting an 11–2–1 regular season record.
 Meanwhile, the Cowboys were making their first Super Bowl appearance after posting a 10–4 regular season record.